 - Serve immediately if you like fresh kimchi.
 If you like it more fermented, wait until it fits your tastes.

 - If you don’t like your kimchi really spicy, put less hot chili pepper flakes.
-I put double the amount my mom puts in, because she likes her food mild.
+I put double the amount my mom puts in (1 cup).
+She likes her food milder while nothing tastes too spicy for me.

 - Whenever you take out any kimchi, press down the remaining kimchi and submerge in the liquid or the kimchi will become very bitter and change flavor.